watchadamrise/Pc-Organizer/README.md

 Right-click the "Start" button (the Windows logo in the bottom left corner) and choose "Windows PowerShell" or "Command Prompt".
 Note: PowerShell and Command Prompt are similar.
-Either one works for this step.
+Either one works for this step. can also push the windows key then while holding it down. press the 'x' key and it'll pull up a list of programs. choose powershell or terminal.

 Navigate to the Script Location:

 If you saved your script in "Documents", type the following command and press "Enter":